Shobika187/PCA-EXP-3-PARALLEL-REDUCTION-USING-UNROLLING-TECHNIQUES-AY-23-24/README.md

 ## RESULT:
 Thus the program has been executed by unrolling by 8 and unrolling by 16.
-It is observed that 524288 has executed with less elapsed time than 1048576 with blocks 2.71 ms,126.38 ms.
+It is observed that 8 has executed with less elapsed time than 16 with blocks 524288,1048576 .